mdaffin/disconnected.systems/site/blog/bare-metal-c-on-the-teensy-3.1/index.md

 }
 ```

-Finally all of the exception handlers are defined to simply lockup the cpu by
+Finally all of the exception handlers are defined to simply lockup the CPU by
 busy looping.

 #### [blink.c](https://github.com/mdaffin/embedded-examples/blob/master/teensy-3-c/blink.c#L118-L122)